sbmlteam/libsbml/README.txt

 * Full SBML Support.
 All constructs in SBML Level 1 (Versions 1 and
   2) and SBML Level 2 are supported.
-For compatibility with some technically incorrect but popular Level 1 documents, the parser recognizes and stores notes and annotations defined for the top-level <sbml> element (logging a warning).
+For compatibility with some technically incorrect but popular Level 1 applications and models, the parser recognizes and stores notes and annotations defined for the top-level <sbml> element (logging a warning).

 * Unified SBML Level 2 and Level 1 object models.
 All objects have .getSBMLDocument(), .getModel(), .getLevel(), and .getVersion(),